May 15 - 17

 Transportation to Camp

-Check in at the Dining Hall: When you arrive at the retreat center, drive straight until you see a large building with a front porch (don’t go to buildings to your left or right, the Dining Hall is straight ahead).
+Check in at the Dining Hall: When you arrive at the retreat center, drive straight until you see a large building with a front porch (don’t go to the buildings to your left or right.
+The Dining Hall is straight ahead).
 At check-in you will get your room assignment for the Solarhouse or Guesthouse.
-You can also make payments, pick up your name tag, and your small group assignment at the check-in table.
-After check-in (if there is still time) you can go to your room and get settled in.
-Check in begins at 6:30 p.m. on Friday evening and the programs starts at 8:00pm.
-If you arrive after 8:00 come directly to the Meetinghouse.
+You can also make payments, pick up your welcome envelope, and sign up for the talent show and electives at the check-in table.
+After check-in you can go to your room and get settled in.
+Check in begins at 6:30 p.m. on Friday evening and the devotions and greetings start at 8:00pm.
+If you arrive after 8:00pm come directly to the Meetinghouse.
 We’ll leave the light on!

 What to Pack:

 This retreat will be kind of like going to stay at a Holiday Inn in the woods-- surrounded by nature with all the comforts of home (and someone else to cook for you!)
 Our rooms come with towels and bedding, so you don’t have to bring those.
 Dress is casual for all sessions, worship, meals, games and free time.
-Weather is predicted to be in the mid-seventies with occasional showers, so bring clothes for warm weather, sunblock, and boots or shoes that you don’t mind getting wet.
+Please be prepared for multiple types of weather.
+We suggest jackets or sweatshirts in case it gets chilly at night, footwear you don't mind getting wet or dirty (covered toed shoes/sneakers would be best), and sunblock.
+Spring weather can be pretty tricky, so be prepared for any case scenario, as weather predictions do often change!

 In addition, we suggest you bring: